Search

 3. Variable universal life insurance

-How is cash surrender value calculated?
+How is the cash value of life insurance calculated?

-The cash surrender value of a life insurance policy is determined by the amount of premiums paid, the length of time the policy has been in force and the size of your death benefit.
 Your exact cash surrender value calculation will depend on the insurer you choose.
 In some cases, you can customize the balance between cash accumulation and death benefit as you open a policy.

 Keep in mind that, when you pay an insurance premium, the money goes three places: the death benefit, the cash value and the insurer’s cost of doing business.

 When it’s time for the kids to head off to college, you may need cash reserves to help out.
 You can access the available cash value of a life insurance policy to pitch in toward education.
-Doing so will temporarily or permanently reduce your death benefit.

-2. Living in retirement
+2. Supplementing retirement income

 3. A down payment on a home